Bernardrouhi/app-dailies/README.md

 # Dailies
-Dailies is an open source application to convert Images to video or convert video to another video with help of FFMPEG Application is on beta period, there is no released version yet.
+Dailies is an open source application to convert Images to a video or convert a video format to another format with help of FFMPEG
+Application is on beta period, there is no released version yet.

 ## Minimum Requirements